-School Fees in Singapore: The Cost of Education for Your Child (2021)
+School Fees in Singapore: The Total Cost of Education (2024)

 Benjamin Franklin once said, “Investment in knowledge pays the best interest”.
 Although Benjamin Franklin lived in the 18th century, his words are still relevant today.